yuangao-gw/BLOC/README.md

 The `cost` of the function is implemented by running this prime finding function `cost` times with a for loop.

+## Creating the deployment files

+There are two ways of creating the deployment files.
+A `create_yaml.py` script was created to create the yaml files from some defaults.
+However, the configuration is, for some time now, being done by editing the yaml files directly.
+An up-to-date config file is maintained in `k8s_template.yaml`.

+## MiCoProxy versions

+The `latest` version of the MiCoProxy docker now stands abandoned.
+The algorithms are separately deployed as their own algorithms:
+- `ratnadeepb/micoproxy:leasttime`
+- `ratnadeepb/micoproxy:leastconn`
+- `ratnadeepb/micoproxy:random`
+- `ratnadeepb/micoproxy:roundrobin`

 ## Note

 It is advisable to define the name of the image as an environment variable: